An ACT Government Website

 Wastewater

-Wastewater is water that comes from activities like showers, flushing toilets, washing dishes, and industrial activities that drain to the sewer.
+Wastewater is water that drains to the sewer.
+It comes from activities like showers, flushing toilets, washing dishes, and industrial activities.
 It can contain substances that might pollute our rivers or harm our health if it is not treated.

-The Lower Molonglo Water Quality Control Centre (LMWQCC) is the ACT’s main wastewater treatment plant.
+The Lower Molonglo Water Quality Control Centre is the ACT’s main wastewater treatment plant.
 It is also the largest inland treatment facility in Australia.
-While some recycled water is used for running the LMWQCC plant and for irrigation, most of the treated wastewater goes back into the Molonglo River, where it meets the Murrumbidgee River.
+Some recycled water is used for running the plant and for irrigation.
+Most of the treated wastewater goes back into the Molonglo River, where it meets the Murrumbidgee River.

 Stormwater